chainguard-images/images/images-unmigrated/busybox/README.md

-# static
+# busybox

-Base image with just enough files to run static binaries!

-This image is meant to be used as a base image only, and is otherwise useless.
-It contains the `alpine-baselayout-data` package from Alpine, which is just a set of data files needed to support glibc and musl static binaries at runtime.
+This is an image that contains busybox and musl.

-This image can be used with `ko build`, `docker`, etc, but is only suitable for running static binaries.
+This image can be used with `ko build`, `docker`, etc, and is suitable for running any binaries that only have a dependency on musl.

 This image is also regenerated nightly.